 - How to do Inventory Listing 2021

 - How to avoid tax mapping Penalties 2021

 What will happen if you have Multiple TIN Numbers

 In the Philippines, every taxpayer must possess one TIN only.
-Having multiple Taxpayer’s Identification Number should be reported to the nearest RDO.
-If you discovered that you have numerous TIN’s, make sure you report them to the BIR to avoid future penalties.
+Having multiple Taxpayer’s Identification Numbers should be reported to the nearest RDO.
+If you discovered that you have numerous TIN’s, make sure you say them to the BIR to avoid future penalties.

 What if You Lost Your TIN Number

 If you lost your TIN or can't remember, don't be sad.
 There are still ways to get your TIN.
 First, you can ask your employer who can verify your TIN using the ereg system.
 Second, you can email or visit your RDO to verify your TIN.

 Lastly, you can use the TIN Verifier Mobile Application in your android phone or IOS phone.
 In addition, this process takes patience and it will take much time because you to try many times but it's worth it than getting in a long line.

 If you're working abroad and need to set up a TIN, you have options according to the RMC 103-2020.